This site is intended for US healthcare professionals.

 BID=twice daily; CPI=checkpoint inhibitor; CR=complete response; DOR=duration of response; IMDC=International Metastatic RCC Database Consortium; mTOR=mechanistic target of rapamycin; ORR=overall response rate; OS=overall survival; PR=partial response; PFS=progression-free survival; QD=once daily: RCC=renal cell carcinoma; rrRCC=relapsed/refractory renal cell carcinoma; TKI=tyrosine kinase inhibitor; VEGFR=vascular endothelial growth factor receptor.

 References: 1.
-FOTIVDA (tivozanib) (package insert], Boston, MA: AVEO Pharmaceuticals, Inc, March 2021.
+FOTIVDA (tivozanib) (package insert], Boston, MA: AVEO Pharmaceuticals, Inc, August 2024.
 2. Rini BI, Pal SK, Escudier BJ, et al. Tivozanib versus sorafenib in patients with advanced renal cell carcinoma (TIVO-3): a phase 3, multicentre, randomised, controlled, open-label study.
 Lancet Oncol.
 2020;21(1):95-104.

-INDICATIONS AND IMPORTANT SAFETY INFORMATION
+IMPORTANT SAFETY INFORMATION

 WARNINGS AND PRECAUTIONS